doitdiy-ai/short-pi-boot-script/README.md

 ## Usage
 Each of these can be done on an SD card with Raspbian or on the downloaded *.img* disk image, which you can then flash to any number of SD cards.
 Most computers auto-mount the */boot* partition when you insert the SD card or double-click the *.img* file.

-From very limited to an elaborate configuration:
-### 1. Basic: just run a few shell commands
+### Configure the files for your configuration
 This requires the *unattended* file and a change to the file *cmdline.txt* on the boot partition.

 1. Download the file [unattended](./unattended) from this project
 2. Open the file for editing.
-Look at section 2: remove what is there, and put your commands there. \*
+Look at section 2: modify as needed \*
 3. Save the file and put it on the boot partition.
 Now open *cmdline.txt*, which is already on that partition \*\*
 4. Remove the item with `init=` (if it is there) and put the following at the end of the line:
 ```